Shreyz-max/ineuron/statistics assignment 2.md

-In a report prepared by the Economic Research Department of a major bank the Department manager maintains that the average annual family income on Metropolis is $\char36 48,432$.
-What do you conclude about the validity of the report if a random sample of 400 families shows and average income of $\char 36 48,574$ with a standard deviation of 2000?
+In a report prepared by the Economic Research Department of a major bank the Department manager maintains that the average annual family income on Metropolis is 48,432 dollars.
+What do you conclude about the validity of the report if a random sample of 400 families shows and average income of 48,574 dollars with a standard deviation of 2000?

 $\underline{Hypothesis:}$